Singing bush lark: Description

-Horsfield's bush lark is a small, thickset bird with a large head, a short, sparrow-like bill and a small crest which is only visible when raised.
+The singing bush lark is a small, thickset bird with a large head, a short, sparrow-like bill and a small crest which is only visible when raised.
 Its dorsal plumage colour is brown, reddish or sandy with darker central streaks to the feathers.
 The breast is mottled or streaked and it has a buff eyebrow.
 The underparts are pale, with a brown tail.
 The adult upper parts and crown are near black with coarse buff to russet streaking.
 Juveniles are similar but the crown and upper parts are neatly scaled by narrow white fringes to the feathers.
 Nestlings have dense natal down and contrasting dark spots on their tongue and mouth.

 The average lengths for the wing are 61–81 mm, tail 40–56 mm, bill 12–16 mm and weight 18–25 grams.
 The wings are short and rounded with a distinctive rufous panel.
 The innermost secondary feather is vestigial and of the ten primary feathers, p10 is very short but not vestigial.
 The primaries moult outward starting at p1 while the tail and body moult during the early stages of, or just before the start of the moult of the primaries.